briangershon/metatokens/README.md

 - ensure `node` and `python` are installed and on your path
 - run `yarn install --frozen-lockfile` to install all packages.

+Primary workflow for running tests as code changes:

 - open `metatokens.code-workspace` in VSCode
 - choose `Terminal > Run Build Task...` to run all the watch tasks simultaneously.
 If you run into errors, you may need to restart one of the watches due to potential race conditions.
-- you can also run one or more separately in a terminal
+- you can also run one or more steps separately in a terminal

-Here are the manual steps to run the tests:
+For documentation, here are the steps that run automatically above, if you needed to run manually:

 - run `yarn build` once to generate `./tsc-alias-replacers/replacerA.js` (you'll see an error about "replacerA.ts is not under `rootDir")
 - run `yarn build:tsc-alias`